LearnOnDemandSystems/idl-md-sample/idl.md

 of the commands that are normally available in PowerShell.

 By default, all JEA endpoints include seven default JEA cmdlets.
-The JEA_Demo endpoint includes two additional commands—Get-UserInfo and Restart-Service—that were explicitly added to it when it was created.
+The JEA_Demo endpoint includes two additional commands-Get-UserInfo and Restart-Service-that were explicitly added to it when it was created.
 You will learn how to create a JEA endpoint and add commands to it in a later exercise.